MicrosoftDocs/bot-docs/articles/resources-bot-framework-faq.md

 ### What is the future of the Bot Framework?

-We are excited to provide initial availability of the Bot Framework at [/build 2016](http://build.microsoft.com/) and plan to continuously improve the framework with additional tools, samples, and channels.
+We are excited to provide initial availability of the Bot Framework at [Build 2016](http://build.microsoft.com/) and plan to continuously improve the framework with additional tools, samples, and channels.
 The [Bot Builder SDK](http://github.com/Microsoft/BotBuilder) is an open source SDK hosted on GitHub and we look forward to the contributions of the community at large.
 [Feedback][Support] as to what you’d like to see is welcome.

 ## Channels
 ### When will you add more conversation experiences to the Bot Framework?